I've Chosen Cal Maritime

 for All New Cal Maritime Students

 The Cal Maritime faculty launched a “New Student Shared Literary Experience Program" two years ago.
 All incoming students are required to read the same book prior to arriving on campus.
 The book will then be incorporated into New Student Orientation and integrated into your first year experience.
-This year the book selected by a committee of faculty and staff is the NY Times’ bestseller, Outliers.
+The book for 2014 has not yet been selected

 The objectives of the program are: